- Material:Textil, paper and paperboard

-- Technique:Digital drawing
+- Technique:Digital drawing and sewn

 - Dimensions:Variable dimensions